abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Replace (PUT)

 The PUT method is used to completely replace a resource.
 Properties omitted from the request body, required by the resource definition, or normally supplied by the Service may be added by the Service to the resulting resource.
+When replace modification is successful, the response may contain a representation of the resource after the update was done as described in [Data modification requests](#data-modification-requests).

 * Services may support the PUT method to replace a resource in whole.
 If a service does not implement this method, status code [405](#status-405) shall be returned.
-* When Replace is successful, Services may return a representation of the modified resource after any server-side transformations in the body of the response.
 * Services may reject requests which do not include properties required by the resource definition (schema).
 * Services should return status code [405](#status-405) if the client specifies a PUT request against a Resource Collection.
 * The PUT operation should be idempotent in the absence of outside changes to the resource, with the possible exception that ETAG values may change as the result of this operation.

 ##### Create (POST)

 The POST method is used to create a new resource.
 The POST request is submitted to the Resource Collection in which the new resource is to belong.
+When create is successful, the response may contain a representation of the resource after the update was done as described in [Data modification requests](#data-modification-requests).
+The body of the create request contains a representation of the object to be created.
+The service may ignore any service controlled attributes (e.g., id), forcing those attributes to be overridden by the service.
+Additionally, the service shall set the Location header in the response to the URI of the newly created resource.

-Submitting a POST request to a Resource Collection is equivalent to submitting the same request to the Members property of that Resource Collection.
+* Submitting a POST request to a Resource Collection is equivalent to submitting the same request to the Members property of that Resource Collection.
 Services that support adding Members to a Resource Collection shall support both forms.
 * Services shall support the POST method for creating resources.
 If the resource does not offer anything to be created, a status code [405](#status-405) shall be returned.
 * Services shall support POST operations on a URL that references a Resource Collection instance.
-* Services shall support POST operations on a URL that references an Action (see [Actions (POST)](#actions-post-)).
+* Services shall also support POST operations on a URL that references an Action (see [Actions (POST)](#actions-post)).
 * The POST operation shall not be idempotent.

-The body of the create request contains a representation of the object to be created.
-The service may ignore any service controlled attributes (e.g., id), forcing those attributes to be overridden by the service.
-The service shall set the Location header to the URI of the newly created resource.
-The response to a successful create request should be [201](#status-201) (Created) and may include a response body containing a representation of the newly created resource conforming to the schema of the created resource.

 ##### Delete (DELETE)

 The DELETE method is used to remove a resource.
+When delete modification is successful, the response may contain a representation of the resource after the update was done as described in [Data modification requests](#data-modification-requests).

 * Services shall support the DELETE method for resources that can be deleted.
 If the resource can never be deleted, status code [405](#status-405) shall be returned.
-* Services may return a representation of the just deleted resource in the response body.
 * Services should return HTTP status code [405](#status-405) if the client specifies a DELETE request against a Resource Collection.

-Services may return HTTP status code [404](#status-404) or a success code if the resource has already been deleted.
+* Services may return HTTP status code [404](#status-404) or a success code if the resource has already been deleted.

 ##### Actions (POST)